Skip to main content

 She says the Magna founder urged her to join him for dinner, where they were joined by former premier Davis, as well as other Magna VIPs.

 By the end of the evening, the pair were sitting alone.
-When Mr. Stronach’s driver approached his boss about his plans, the CEO told the driver that Ms. Boon had drank too much and was in no state to drive herself home.
+When Mr. Stronach’s driver approached his boss about his plans, the CEO told the driver that Ms. Boon had drunk too much and was in no state to drive herself home.
 He told Ms. Boon to hand her car keys to the driver and insisted that she stay at the Magna guest house north of the city.
 She obliged, even though it was dawning on her that Mr. Stronach was probably expecting her to have sex with him – which she dutifully did.
 She doesn’t allege that she was assaulted, but wrote in her piece, “it certainly wasn’t right.”

 Richard Leblanc, a York University professor and corporate governance expert, said Mr. Stronach’s interactions with Ms. Boon in full view of those in attendance – including some Magna leaders – should have spurred an investigation by the board.